Bachelor of Naval Architecture and Offshore Engineering with Honours

 - Programme Educational Objectives (PEO)

-- Programme Outcomes (PO)
+- Programme Learning Outcomes (PLO)

 - Clasification of Courses